JacobBonner/JenkinsTutorial/README.md

 1. Open Source / Free
     - As an open source project, there is a community around Jenkins that provides large support and thorough documentation.
     - Anyone can examine the code, find and fix issues, or develop new features.
-    - There are hundredes of plugins available to support building, deploying and automating any project, and it is easy to create your own.
+    - There are hundreds of plugins available to support building, deploying and automating any project, and it is easy to create your own.
 2. Extensibility and Flexibility
     - There are hundreds of community developed plugins, allowing you to integrate with practically every tool in the CI/CD toolchain.
 By using plugins you can extend the features and functionality of Jenkins, providing limitless possibilities.
     - Jenkins is distributed, giving you the ability to easily distribute work across multiple machines.
 This allows you to drive builds, tests and deployments faster.